 It was a good idea for several reasons.
 We wanted to check in with her at any time and vice versa.
 She sometimes walked to and from school by herself.
-She came home from school at different times because of her participation in several after school activities.
-Also, her teachers began to use Remind Me, an app for teachers to text students (and parents) about quizzes, homework, projects, and general notices.
+She came home from school at different times because she participated in several after-school activities.
+Also, her teachers began to use Remind, an app for teachers to text students (and parents) about quizzes, homework, projects, and general notices.

-My daughter got a phone in January 2015.
-It was a spare iPhone 4 we had at home, since I upgraded my phone the year before.
-The connection fee was $40 and monthly charge was $20.
+My daughter got a phone in January.
+We had a spare iPhone 4 at home since I upgraded my phone.
+The connection fee was $40, and the monthly charge was $20.
 Access to the Internet required a wi-fi connection.

-Phone in her hand, we talked to her about the responsibilities that came with using a cell phone.
+Phone in her hand, we talked to her about the responsibilities of using a cell phone.
 She yessed us back.

-Us: “Do no leave a voicemail greeting on your phone”
+Us: “Do not leave a voicemail greeting on your phone.”

 Her: “Ok.
 Yes.”

 I review phone calls.
-99 percent of the time, calls are from family or friends.
-Once in while random numbers pop up, and we block those numbers.
+Ninety-nine percent of the time, calls are from family or friends.
+Random numbers pop up once in a while, and we block those numbers.
 Clouds and parental settings are great too.
 By way of the Cloud, I receive copies of pictures she takes using her phone on my laptop or cell.
-Parental setting options through wireless providers allows parents to program their child’s phone to control when to make or receive a call.
+Parental setting options through wireless providers allow parents to program their child’s phone to control when to make or receive a call.